• About

 Whether you're popping in for a freshly baked scone or a bite of lunch while exploring the wonderfully unspoilt Sheep's Head peninsula, or coming for a 'proper dinner', you'll be glad you found this surprising restaurant in the charming village of Kilcrohane.

-Smartly set up with banquettes lining the walls, modern darkwood dining chairs with fretwork backs, interesting artwork and glass doors leading out onto a riverside seating area, it's an attractive room and equally well suited to its daytime use as a casual café and more formal service for dinner in the evening.
+The restaurat area is smartly set up with banquettes lining the walls, modern darkwood dining chairs with fretwork backs, interesting artwork and glass doors leading out onto a riverside seating area.
+It's an attractive room and very well suited to more formal service for Sunday lunch and dinner in the evening, while a corridor links the restaurant to the more casual café area in the former Sheep’s Head Producers’ Market and Shop, which unfortunately closed during the pandemic.

 As far possible all meat, fish, vegetables and cheeses are locally sourced and, while the drinks list includes well priced wines (from around €22), local beers and cider are also offered.